tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### U-Boot

-U-Boot depends on a device tree specific to each model of Mac.
-The list of models is available in the [Asahi documentation](https://github.com/AsahiLinux/docs/wiki/Devices).
-For example, the Mac mini has SOC T8103 and Product J274AP.
-This means its device tree is `t8103-j274`.

-Use Nix to build U-Boot along with m1n1 and the device tree for your Mac.
-This command builds a U-Boot with the Mac mini device tree:
+Use Nix to build U-Boot along with m1n1 and the device trees:

 ```
-nixos-m1$ nix-build -A u-boot.t8103-j274 -o u-boot
+nixos-m1$ nix-build -A u-boot -o u-boot
 ```

-The `.macho` and `.bin` files with m1n1, the device tree, and U-Boot joined together are now in `u-boot/`.
+The `.macho` and `.bin` files with m1n1, the device trees, and U-Boot joined together are now in `u-boot/`.

 #### Kernel and Bootstrap Installer